What does the EU Settlement Scheme mean for your organisation and its EEA employees?

 There is no charge for making an application.
 Those who already hold a valid permanent residence document will be able to transfer to settled status free of charge.

 The Government has emphasised the scheme’s application process is intended to be streamlined and user-friendly.

 Existing government data such as HMRC records are being utilised to minimise the evidentiary burden on applicants and Home Office caseworkers are being afforded substantial discretion to enable smoother processing.
 Applicants will however need to show proof of identity and if online records, such as NI contributions, do not confirm residence, proof of continuous may need to be given.

 Advice for employers on Settled Status in the UK

-EEA national personnel may have questions about what to do and whether they qualify for the new scheme, or they may wish to secure permanent residence status before the new system comes into force.
-Ensuring your workforce has access to up-to-date information will help to inform and reassure them of any concerns
+EEA national personnel may have questions about what to do and whether they and their family qualify for the new scheme, or they may wish to secure permanent residence status in advance of a naturalisation application.
+Ensuring your workforce has access to up-to-date information will help to inform and reassure them of any concerns.

 With the new scheme will come an inevitable need to police EU citizens’ immigration status.
 We expect this will fall to UK employers as part of their Right to Work document checks, following an update to the Home Office’s lists of acceptable documents.

 From an HR compliance perspective, now is a good time for employers to ensure all relevant organisational policies and processes (recruitment, onboarding) are compliant with Right to Work duties and do not discriminate against individuals on the basis of nationality, and that relevant personnel are adequately trained and skilled to perform the document checks correctly.

 We are working with employers across the UK through this period of change.
 We provide guidance on employers’ duties under UK immigration rules and how best to engage with EU workers through implementation.
 We are also advising on how to future-proof HR, recruitment and people strategies and processes to ensure ongoing compliance.